Life Itself (2018 film): Plot

-The narrator is Elena (Lorenza Izzo), Dylan and Rodrigo's daughter.
-Reading from her book, "Life Itself", the story of everything that led to her parents' meeting, she repeats what Isabel told Rodrigo: even if life brings us to our knees, if we look hard enough, we will find love.
-She concludes her story saying that one moment shaped her entire life, and that she sees both of her grandmothers (Abby and Isabel) in herself.
+Dylan and Rodrigo's daughter Elena reads from her book, Life Itself, the story of everything up to her parents' meeting.
+She repeats what Isabel told Rodrigo: even if life brings us to our knees, if we look hard enough, we will find love.

-The last scene is a brief clip of Will admiring a pregnant Abby.
+In conclusion, Elena's story hinges upon one moment which shaped her entire life.
+She sees both of her grandmothers (Abby and Isabel) in herself.
+The last scene is of Will admiring a pregnant Abby.

 Cast

 Production

 In August 2016, FilmNation Entertainment acquired the film's script, by Dan Fogelman, who also directed the film; FilmNation had bought the script after it appeared on The Black List.
 Marty Bowen and Wyck Godfrey served as producers on the film under their Temple Hill Entertainment banner.
 In November 2016, Oscar Isaac joined the cast.
 In January 2017, Olivia Cooke, Antonio Banderas, Samuel L. Jackson, Olivia Wilde and Laia Costa were also added, and in March 2017, Annette Bening joined as well, alongside Mandy Patinkin and Alex Monner.

 Principal photography began on March 13, 2017 in New York City, and continued in Spain in May.